TomScripter/FDS-Dev/README.md

 [+] **Next Steps**: See [`examples/`](examples/) for production patterns and [`docs/ENTERPRISE.md`](docs/ENTERPRISE.md) for team deployments.

+### Config and cache resolution
+- `.fdsrc.yaml` is discovered starting from the path you pass to `fds lint` or `fds translate`, then walking upward.
+Each docs subtree can keep its own rules without changing your shell directory.
+- The lint cache (`.fds_cache.json`) is stored alongside the target path (directory or file), keeping caches scoped to each docs tree.
+- `translate` reports detected language with confidence and safely skips work when source and target languages already match.

 ## CLI Commands

 - `fds lint <path>`: Runs the structure-aware lint checks configured in `.fdsrc.yaml`, including optional rules such as `broken-link-check`.